Summary: Above ground a lawn can look beautiful but down below the can be a war going on in which lawn grubs and other enemies are fighting it out!

 - Black vine weevils

 … to name a few.

-Today’s homeowner has few options to control the “battle zone” going on beneath the soil line.
-Fortunately we have lawn care professionals who can analyze your lawns needs and provide a solution.
+Today’s homeowner has few pest control options to the “battle zone” going on beneath the soil line.
+Fortunately we have lawn care professionals with great knowledge of integrated pest management who can analyze your needs and provide a solution for a healthy lawn.
 If your lawn is having problems call a lawn professional in your area today.